Skip to content

 1. Customize the Bag class

-2. Create the Bag Factory:
+2. Create the Bag Factory and docs:

 bash

-php artisan make:bag MyBag --factory --update
+php artisan make:bag MyBag --factory --docs --update

 If you have already created the factory, you must add the --force-except-bag option to overwrite it: